 Sorry, no. I'm a small independent business in an increasingly competitive market.
 I depend on my modest income to help support my family.
 If my fee is unaffordable for your friends or clients please request a discount.

 Do I need any other books or resources?

-No, this is a full hypnobirthing course and everything you need is provided for you.
+No, this is a full hypnobirthing course so everything you need is provided for you.
 Whilst the various brands have more in common than differences, there's a risk of overload or confusion.
-For general birth book recommendations check out anything by Milli Hill, Rebecca Schiller, Ina May Gaskin, Janet Balaskas, Pam England and Michel Odent.
+For general birth books check out anything by Milli Hill, Rebecca Schiller, Ina May Gaskin, Janet Balaskas, Pam England and Michel Odent.